Exove/developer-test/README.md

 - Use state to toggle dark mode

 ### 3C.
+Write a non-directional graph program

-Write a program that counts the number of nodes in a non-directional graph and finds out whether there is a cycle in the graph.
+Write a program that counts the number of nodes in a non-directional graph and finds out whether there is a cycle in the graph

 Examples of non-directional graphs:

 Fig 1.
 A graph with a cycle